Categories

 Explainability

 Most people would agree that it is highly desirable to be able to understand why an algorithm makes a particular decision, but this is not straightforward with many machine learning algorithms.
 Explainability refers to our ability to understand exactly how the algorithm or model reached its conclusion.
-This varies between the type of algorithm used, with some common approaches such as neural networks having low explainabilty.
-This can cause problems in educational settings, for example if we are predicting student outcomes, it can be difficult to action if we don’t understand why a prediction is made.
+This varies between the type of algorithm used, with some common approaches such as neural networks having low explainability.
+This can cause problems in educational settings, for example, if we are predicting student outcomes, it can be difficult to action if we don’t understand why a prediction is made.
 See also interpretability.

 Face Detection and Facial Recognition

 These are part of the field of computer vision, with face detection looking to recognize whether there is a face in a picture, and perhaps predicting attributes such as age and emotion, whereas facial recognition aims to identify a named individual.
 Both use cases present complex legal and ethical issues.
-You can try explore facial detection technology on ExploreAI
+You can try to explore facial detection technology on ExploreAI

 Jisc’s Pathways to Ethical AI gives tools to help consider the impact of this and other issues on your AI project.